-For most people — including international travelers — the risk of getting Ebola or Marburg hemorrhagic fever is low.
+For most people, the risk of getting Ebola or Marburg viruses (hemorrhagic fevers) is low.
 The risk increases if you:

 - Travel to Africa.
-You're at increased risk if you visit or work in areas where Ebola virus or Marburg virus outbreaks have occurred in the past.
+You're at increased risk if you visit or work in areas where Ebola virus or Marburg virus outbreaks have occurred.

 - Conduct animal research.
 People are more likely to contract the Ebola or Marburg virus if they conduct animal research with monkeys imported from Africa or the Philippines.